jiwonhan1/80s-High-School-RPG-Functional-Programming/README.md

 ![Languages](https://img.shields.io/github/languages/top/Andrew-Philpott/80s-rpg-game)
 [![MIT license](https://img.shields.io/badge/License-MIT-orange.svg)](https://lbesson.mit-license.org/)

-#### 4/15/20 Work at Home Summary
+#### 4/15/20 Functional Programming Work at Home Summary

 - Design characters in game and test specifications

-#### 4/16/20 Work at Home Summary
+#### 4/16/20 Functional Programming Work at Home Summary

 - Test game mechanism with different character specs

 ## Description

+This RPG game made of functional programming codes.
 A 80's RPG game that nerd, jock and prep character fight each other.
 Each character has their own special skills.
 If one character outnumbers other character's skill, that character wins!

 ## Specifications